Alice Fung So-bor: Career

 Once, the behind-the-scenes staff of the TVB "Enjoy Yourself Tonight" (歡樂今宵) production team came to the warehouse where she worked to look for workplace interviewees for TV interviews.
 She was selected as an interviewee.
 After the interview clip was broadcast in 1984, Asia Television producer Chuen-Yee Cha (查傳誼) contacted her to stage a comeback and star in the TV series "Butterfly Killer" (蝴蝶血).
-Another producer, Yuen Wai-yuen (阮惠源), also invited her to star in one of his series, "I Love Mermaid" (我愛美人魚).
-Prior to 1983, Cheung Chi Kok (張之珏) had invited Alice to star in "Fatal Love" (情難再) through Cheung Chun-Fai (張振輝), Alice's husband, who was the former musician and worked for the advertising department of Asia Television.
-When Tsui Siu-Ming (徐小明), then producer of Asia Television, learned that Alice had appeared on screen, he advised Alice to officially return to the screen and resign from her position as a warehouse clerk.
+Another producer, Yuen Wai-yuen (阮惠源), also invited her to star in one of his series, I Love Mermaid (我愛美人魚).
+Prior to 1983, Cheung Chi Kok (張之珏) had invited Fung to star in Fatal Love (情難再) through Cheung Chun-Fai (張振輝), Fung's husband, who was the former musician and worked for the advertising department of Asia Television.
+When Tsui Siu-Ming (徐小明), then producer of Asia Television, learned that Fung had appeared on screen, he advised Fung to officially return to the screen and resign from her position as a warehouse clerk.

-In 1990, Alice was poached by TVB.
+In 1990, Fung was poached by TVB.
 She then continued to serve TVB until 2012.
 After her comeback in the 1980s, she owned a lounge called "H20" in Wan Chai and also opened a lounge called "Poly Lounge" (寶麗廊) in Tsim Sha Tsui.
-In 2012, after her contract with TVB expired, Alice joined Hong Kong Television Network under Ricky Wong.
+In 2012, after her contract with TVB expired, Fung joined Hong Kong Television Network under Ricky Wong.
 She left Hong Kong Television Network in 2014, ending a two-year employment relationship.
 In May 2015, she was invited by Catherina Tsang (曾勵珍) to return to TVB.

-Starting from 2020, Alice signed a non-exclusive one-show-a-year (一年一騷) contract with TVB, so she can film dramas for media other than TVB.
-In November 2022, the TVB drama "I've Got the Power" (超能使者) and the ViuTV drama "Dead End" (繩角) starring Alice were broadcast at the same time slot, making it a rare opportunity for Alice to appear on two TV channels at the same time.
+Starting from 2020, Fung signed a non-exclusive one-show-a-year (一年一騷) contract with TVB, so she can film dramas for media other than TVB.
+In November 2022, the TVB drama I've Got the Power (超能使者) and the ViuTV drama Dead End (繩角) starring Fung were broadcast at the same time slot, making it a rare opportunity for Fung to appear on two TV channels at the same time.
 However, this coincidence became one of the fuses for her feud with TVB.
-Alice said in an interview after leaving TVB in 2024 that she had applied to the TVB Artist Department when she took on the filming of "Dead End" in 2022.
+Fung said in an interview after leaving TVB in 2024 that she had applied to the TVB Artist Department when she took on the filming of Dead End in 2022.
 Since her contract with TVB was for one drama per year, the head of the artist department had no right to prevent her from taking on programs for other TV stations.
-However, she pointed out that the person in charge later questioned why she did not inform the company earlier that "Dead End" would be broadcast at the same time as "I've Got the Power", and asked her whether she would attend the promotional activities for the "Dead End" drama.
+However, she pointed out that the person in charge later questioned why she did not inform the company earlier that Dead End would be broadcast at the same time as I've Got the Power, and asked her whether she would attend the promotional activities for the Dead End drama.
 Alice believed that this action angered the senior management, resulting in a significant reduction in her subsequent work at TVB.